 You should take Topamax exactly as directed by your doctor.

 If you’re prescribed Topamax tablets, be sure to swallow them whole.
 Do not crush or chew them.
-Doing so can affect how your body absorbs the drug and prevent you from getting your dose as prescribed.
 If you have trouble swallowing pills, talk with your doctor or check out this article.
 Your doctor may prescribe Topamax sprinkle capsules instead of tablets.

 Topamax sprinkle capsules can be swallowed whole or opened.
 If it’s easier for you, the sprinkles can be added to a teaspoon of soft food, such as applesauce.
 Be sure to consume this immediately.
 You should not chew the sprinkles.